abhinavsingh/proxy.py/README.md

 1. `proxy.TestCase` overrides `unittest.TestCase.run()` method to setup and teardown `proxy.py`.
 2. `proxy.py` server will listen on a random available port on the system.
-   This random port is available as `self.proxy_port` within your test cases.
+   This random port is available as `self.PROXY_PORT` within your test cases.
 3. Only a single worker is started by default (`--num-workers 1`) for faster setup and teardown.
 4. Most importantly, `proxy.TestCase` also ensures `proxy.py` server
    is up and running before proceeding with execution of tests.
+By default, `proxy.TestCase` will wait for `10 seconds` for `proxy.py` server to start, upon failure a `TimeoutError` exception will be raised.

 ## Override startup flags